 A foundation is an incorporated entity with a separate legal personality.
 Foundations are an alternative to trusts for private, charitable or corporate clients.
-They serve to separates assets from the founder for confidentiality, succession planning and asset protection purposes.
+They serve to separate assets from the founder for confidentiality, succession planning and asset protection purposes.

 Rules and a Charter are established to set out the manner in which the assets of the foundation may be distributed.
 The founder can be granted certain powers including the right to amend or terminate the foundation.